All certified private training institutions in BC must meet regulatory standards in the following areas:

 Institutions may not charge more than $250 for a domestic student application fee or $1,000 for an international student application fee.

 PTIB does not regulate the amount of tuition an institution can charge.
-However, if your enrolment contract is for longer than six months, you cannot be required to pay your tuition in a single instalment.

 Institutions are required to have a tuition refund policy that meets regulatory standards.
 This policy must be provided to you or posted on the institution’s website before the institution can accept any tuition.